I am excited to be attending these events in the coming months!

 Magic & Myth, Monsters & Mayhem - The power of mythology, its deep well of inspiration for my fiction, and how popular series have made mythology cool again.

-From Stone Circles to Fantasy Fiction: How Archaeology & History Inspire Modern Storytelling - Explore ancient monuments and ruins as I explain how the remnants early civilizations helped me create an intriguing fictional world.
+From Stone Circles to Fantasy Fiction: How Archaeology & History Inspire Modern Storytelling - Explore ancient monuments and ruins as I explain how the remnants of early civilizations helped me create an intriguing fictional world.

 INTERACTIVE CLASSROOM/SMALL GROUP SESSIONS: